472 pp., 6.125 x 9.25, 22 halftones, 3 tables, appends., notes, bibl., index

 About the Author

-Anastasia C. Curwood is associate professor of history and director of African American and Africana studies at the University of Kentucky.
+Anastasia C. Curwood is professor of history and co-founder of the Commonwealth Institute for Black Studies at the University of Kentucky.
 She is the author of Stormy Weather: Middle-Class African American Marriages between the Two World Wars.

 For more information about Anastasia C. Curwood, visit the Author Page.